bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 The client can now use the KeyConfig in this Access Description to reach the Oblivious DoH server, by forming Binary HTTP requests for "https://doh.example.com/dns-query" and delivering the encapsulated requests to "https://example.com/ohttp/" via the proxy.

+# Performance Implications

+## Latency

+Suppose that the client-proxy Round-Trip Time (RTT) is `A`, and the proxy-target RTT is `B`.
+Suppose additionally that the client has a persistent connection to the proxy that is already running.
+Then the procedure described in {{client}} requires:

+* `A` for the GET request to the proxy
+  - `+B` if the requested Access Description is not in cache
+  - `+B` if the proxy does not have a TLS session ticket for the target
+* `A` for the CONNECT-UDP request to the proxy
+* `A + B` for the QUIC handshake to the target
+* `A + B` for the GET request to the target

+This is a total of `4A + 4B` in the worst case.
+However, clients can reduce the latency by issuing the requests to the proxy in parallel, and by using CONNECT-UDP's "false start" support.
+The target can also optimize performance, by issuing long-lived TLS session tickets.
+With these optimizations, the expected total time is `2A + 2B`.

+This procedure only needs to be repeated if the Access Description has expired.
+Access Descriptions do not need to change frequently, so a cache lifetime of 1 day may be suitable.
+Clients MAY perform this procedure in advance of an expiration to avoid a delay.

+## Thundering Herds

+All clients of the same proxy and target will have locally cached Access Descriptions with the same expiration time.
+When this entry expires, all active clients will send refresh requests to the proxy at their next request.
+Proxies SHOULD use "request coalescing" to avoid duplicate cache refresh requests to the target.

+If the Access Description has changed, these clients will initiate requests through the proxy to the target to double-check the new contents.
+Proxies and targets MAY use an HTTP 503 response with a "Retry-After" header to manage load spikes.

 # Security Considerations

 ## In scope

+### Forgery

 A malicious proxy could attempt to learn the contents of the oblivious request by forging an Access Description containing its own KeyConfig.
 This is prevented by the client's requirement that the KeyConfig be served to it by the configured origin over HTTPS ({{client}}).

+### Deanonymization

-A malicious target could attempt to link multiple requests together by issuing each user a unique, persistent KeyConfig.
+A malicious target could attempt to link multiple Oblivious HTTP requests together by issuing each user a unique, persistent KeyConfig.
 This attack is prevented by the client's requirement that the KeyConfig be fresh according to the proxy's cache ({{client}}).

 A malicious target could attempt to rotate its entry in the proxy's cache in several ways: